 Safety Signals Observed in QUADRA Were Consistent With Those Found in NOVA1,2

 However, rates of most common adverse reactions observed in QUADRA were different from NOVA, and fatal adverse reactions occurred in 2% of patients, including cardiac arrest.
 In QUADRA, serious adverse reactions occurred in 43% of patients receiving ZEJULA.
 Serious adverse reactions in >3% of patients were small intestinal obstruction (7%), vomiting (6%), nausea (5%), and abdominal pain (4%).

-Adverse reactions in QUADRA led to:
+Adverse reactions in QUADRA led to3:

 Dose reduction or interruption, 73%